filip-pr/Uni-Art/README.md

 - Specifying number of characters an image or a video frame should have
 - And more..

+Please note that only operating system this was tested on is Windows 10 and there is no guarantee of it running anywhere else.
+Although in theory there shouldn't be a reason for it not to (at least not one that I'm aware of).

 ## Installation

 To run Uni-Art one needs some non-standard libraries.
 To install those simply use: